zsilberstein/DIP-Control/README.md

 - Continuous and Discrete LQR control of system

 ## Dependencies
+All dependencies in this project work on Linux, macOS, and Windows.
 In addition to C++ 20 and a c++ complier, this project depends on the following:
 - [CMake](https://cmake.org/) - The build system used for this project.
 See [here](https://cmake.org/download/) for getting started with CMake.
 - [raylib](https://www.raylib.com/index.html) - A library built on GLFW for video game programming.
 If not already installed, the CMakeLists.txt file will install it for you.
 - [raygui](https://github.com/raysan5/raygui) - A header only file to help design simple GUIs.
 This file is already included in the /src directory.